lokjunneo/Retrieval-Augmented-Generation-with-Llama-2/README.md

 ## My Llama v0.2 Updated Colab Notebook
 [https://colab.research.google.com/drive/1lq8oPLcHlWMIpPuHp4wO3gtxMHEy3e2c?usp=sharing](https://colab.research.google.com/drive/1lq8oPLcHlWMIpPuHp4wO3gtxMHEy3e2c?usp=sharing)

+The colab notebook is adapted from [the upstream repo by muntasirhsn](https://github.com/muntasirhsn/Retrieval-Augmented-Generation-with-Llama-2).
+It is updated for Llama v0.2 and the output for the models are formatted as well.

 ## Vectorstore?
 Embedding?
 Can think of Vectorstore as the "database", embedding as "indexing" data in the database.
 Embedding requires a trained model that helps you do so.
 In the shared colab notebook, we used the embedding models provided in HuggingFaceEmbeddings